TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Security/GeneralGuidelines/Index.rst

 ==============================================

-During the development phase of a project and also after the launch of a TYPO3 site as ongoing maintenance work, it is often required to test if new or updated extensions, `PHP`, `TypoScript` or other code meets the requirements.
+During the development phase of a project and also after the launch of a `TYPO3`:pn: site as ongoing maintenance work, it is often required to test if new or updated extensions, `PHP`, `TypoScript`:pn: or other code meets the requirements.

 A website that is already "live" and publicly accessible should not be